aws-powertools/powertools-lambda-python/docs/utilities/parser.md

 		}
 ```

-#### Arbitrary data model parsing
+#### Primitive data model parsing

-The parser allows you parse events into arbitrary data structures, such as `dict` or classes that don't inherit from BaseModel.
+The parser allows you parse events into primitive data types, such as `dict` or classes that don't inherit from `BaseModel`.
 The following example shows you how to parse a [`Union`](https://docs.pydantic.dev/latest/api/standard_library_types/#union):

 ```python
 --8<-- "examples/parser/src/multiple_model_parsing.py"